-Best practice: When it comes to creating your workflow diagram, how you orient the flow is up to you.
+|Best practice: When it comes to creating your workflow diagram, how you orient the flow is up to you.
 Depending on the complexity of the process and the tools you use to illustrate the workflow, you may want to create a horizontal or vertical layout.
-It is common for the action of a workflow to move from left to right, and top to bottom.
+It is common for the action of a workflow to move from left to right, and top to bottom.|

-Are there other types of workflow diagrams?
+Are there other workflow diagrams examples and types?

 Yes, there are some specialized types of diagrams that may be useful.

 In addition to swimlane diagrams and process flowcharts like the examples above, there are other ways to illustrate your workflows.
 These are SIPOC (an acronym for Supplier, Input, Process, Output, Customer) and BPMN (short for Business Process Model & Notation).

 Rather than producing a dramatically different type of diagrams, SIPOC and BPMN are methods for standardizing the components, language, and formatting of workflow model illustrations.
 These methods may be more suitable for users approaching a workflow from a highly technical perspective.

 Ultimately, the kind of diagram you create is up to you.
 A good digram should be useful, contain all relevant information, and be understandable to all stakeholders.
 In general, the simpler you can keep your diagram, the better.